Democrat challenges GOP hold on Florida governor’s seat

 TALLAHASSEE, Fla.
-(AP) — Voters are deciding whether to keep Florida under Republican control with a close Trump ally or elect its first Democratic governor since 1994 — and the first African-American ever — after a campaign marked by a deadly hurricane and gun violence.
+(AP) — Voters were deciding Tuesday whether to keep Florida under Republican control with a close Trump ally or elect its first Democratic governor since 1994 — and the first African-American — after a campaign marked by a deadly hurricane and gun violence.

-Former Republican U.S. Rep. Ron DeSantis is hoping to ride President Donald Trump’s backing to victory in the governor’s race Tuesday, while Democratic Tallahassee Mayor Andrew Gillum has sought to energize his party’s voters as an unabashed liberal.
+Former Republican U.S. Rep. Ron DeSantis hoped to ride President Donald Trump’s backing to victory in the governor’s race Tuesday, while Democratic Tallahassee Mayor Andrew Gillum sought to energize his party’s voters as an unabashed liberal.

-Gillum’s path to the nomination was a surprise, winning against four better-funded challengers.
-Hurricane Michael pulled him off the campaign trail in early October when it left nearly all of Florida’s capital without power.
-He again rushed home Friday, canceling campaign events after a man shot six people at a yoga studio, killing two before taking his own life.

-DeSantis won the primary against better-known and better-funded Agriculture Commissioner Adam Putnam based largely on Trump’s endorsement.
-Trump visited Florida twice in the final six days of the election to try to boost turnout.

 Most Read Nation & World Stories